-The first jets for FAS only arrived in the seventies when a number of CM170s and eighteen MD450s were received from Israel along with four Aravas, which were part of the deal.
-The eighties saw the arrival of the A-37 greatly enhancing the counter-insurgency possibilities of the FAS performed in close co-operation with Dakota, Huey and Hughes 500 gunships and the Special Forces.
-However, it was not until the late nineties before some newcomers could be welcomed again.
-Mostly light aircraft like T-35B Pillán trainers and Bell 407 and 412 (VIP) personnel transports.
-Therefore, the sharp end of FAS is still being formed by Dragonflies, Dakotas, O-2s, Hueys and Hughes 500s until today.
-Recent programmes include the upgrade of Huey helicopters to Super Huey II and the quest to find a replacement for the A-37 Dragonfly.
+The first jets for FAS arrived in the seventies when a number of CM170s and eighteen MD450s were received from Israel along with four Aravas.
+The eighties saw the arrival of the A-37 greatly enhancing the counter-insurgency possibilities of the FAS performed in close co-operation with Dakota, Huey and Hughes 500s.
+However, it was not until the late nineties before some additions could be welcomed again.
+The sharp end of FAS is still being formed by OA-37s, with deliveries from Chile significantly boosting the number of active aircraft in the 2010s.
+Recent programmes include the upgrade of Huey helicopters to Super Huey II.